How are the award winners decided?

 Why don’t you have a category for ________?

 We are interested to hear your suggestions for new categories, and we collect those each year on our nomination form, or send us a note.
-In general, we only create a category when there are multiple bands or people active in that area—for example, we’d need to have a few different local ska or reggae bands before we create a reggae/ska category.
+In general, we only create a category when there are multiple bands or people active in that area—for example, we waited until there were a few different local reggae/island music bands before we created a reggae/island category.

 Why have categories at all?